Features. Advantages. Benefits.

 Part of the problem comes when we have to write it down.
 While most of us can talk effortlessly for hours about our area of expertise, writing about a product or service in a way that conveys emotion and results in action isn’t so easy.
 While our facial expressions and passion are hard to ignore in a personal conversation, these intangibles are not so easy to infuse into paragraphs and short marketing messages.

 So how do you tell the difference between a feature, a benefit and an advantage?
 And why does it matter?
 After all, your customers don’t really care what you call those points on your bullet list.
 They are too busy sorting out their own priorities to pay much attention to yours.
+But once you are able to write about your products and services in a way that solves problems for your customers, you will be well on your way.

 And this is exactly why you need to articulate features, advantages AND benefits.
 So that your prospects and customers will pay attention.
 If all you give them is features, you’re asking them to connect the dots.
 Don’t leave it chance.
 Connect the dots for them.